seinwave/fuck-im-hungry/readme.md

 <img alt = "Connecting service account" src = "documentation-assets/df-connection.png">
 </p>

 - Then, you'll use the DialogFlow UI to import the Bingebot agent ZIP file.
-(Found in the `dialog-flow agent` folder.)
+(Found in the `dialog-flow agent` folder in this repo.)